 Women are also protected from unfair dismissal and detriment for reasons connected to:

-Pregnant women and new mothers have specific pregnancy and maternity rights. .
-It is important that employers understand these rights.
-If an employer fails to observe these rights they may face an Employment Tribunal claim for unlawful pregnancy and maternity discrimination and/or unfair dismissal.
+Pregnant women and new mothers have specific pregnancy and maternity rights.
+It is important that you understand these rights.
+If you fail to observe these rights, you may face an Employment Tribunal claim for unlawful pregnancy and maternity discrimination and/or unfair dismissal.

 Statutory maternity pay can be paid for up to 39 weeks for those who qualify.
 Contracts of employment may provide for more generous terms and/or payments.